SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Metatype Type
 -------------

 A metatype type refers to the type of any type, including class types, structure types, enumeration types, and protocol types.

 The metatype of a class, structure, or enumeration type is the name of that type followed by ``.Type``.
-The metatype of a protocol type---not the concrete type that conforms to the protocol at runtime---is the name of that protocol followed by ``.Protocol``.
+The metatype of a protocol type --- not the concrete type that conforms to the protocol at runtime --- is the name of that protocol followed by ``.Protocol``.
 For example, the metatype of the class type ``SomeClass`` is ``SomeClass.Type`` and the metatype of the protocol ``SomeProtocol`` is ``SomeProtocol.Protocol``.

 You can use the postfix ``self`` expression to access a type as a value.
 For example, ``SomeClass.self`` returns ``SomeClass`` itself, not an instance of ``SomeClass``.
 And ``SomeProtocol.self`` returns ``SomeProtocol`` itself, not an instance of a type that conforms to ``SomeProtocol`` at runtime.
 You can use a ``dynamicType`` expression with an instance of a type to access that instance's runtime type as a value, as the following example shows:

 .. testcode:: metatype-type